 The table below highlights the top-rated VPNs that met all of our criteria.
 These services passed all tests with no data leaks, offer good speeds, reliable VPN apps, and strong encryption standards.
 Additionally, they are located in safe privacy jurisdictions and have an established track record and good reputation.

-Stay safe, secure, and private in 2021 and beyond!
+Stay safe, secure, and private online in 2022 and beyond!